 Locate the commit (short)

-of the last commit performed by quartz maintainer.
-A way of achieving this is to look for “PCP” in the commit messages, usingand then to look for the commit id of the commit that came before it.
+idof the last commit performed by quartz maintainer.
+A way of achieving this is to look for “PCP” in the commit messages, usinggit rev-parse --short :/PCPand then to look for the commit id of the commit that came before it.
 For instance, if the previous command returns

-, then the commandwill return information about the commit that came before that last commit: we will assume its (short) id is
+847e3356, then the commandgit rev-parse --short 847e3356^1will return information about the commit that came before that last commit: we will assume its (short) id is

 Use the (short) id previously obtained to generate a patch containing all the changes made since that commit: